 Founded by Merryn Williams in 1996, The Interpreter's House is an independent poetry magazine seeking to platform and provide a welcoming home for the best in new writing.
 Since June 2018, it has been under the stewardship of Georgi Gill, assisted by Andrew Wells.
 We publish three times a year in February, June, and October.
 Now an online magazine, all content under the new editorship will be free and accessible, as are submissions to the magazine.
 Reviews and interviews will be published on a rolling basis, and we are always on the lookout for proposals.
 We also run the annual Open House Competition, most recently judged by Zaffar Kunial.

 Andrew Wells (Assistant Editor) recently graduated from the University of East Anglia with a BA in English Literature with Creative Writing, and he now works as a publisher.
-His poetry, most recently concerned with eco-poetics and formal experiment, has appeared in Lighthouse, 3:AM Magazine, Bare Fiction, Amberflora, among others, and his non-fiction in Fanzine and Glasgow Review of Books.
+His poetry, most recently concerned with eco-poetics and formal experiment, has appeared in Minor Lit(s), 3:AM Magazine, Poetry Wales, and Amberflora, among others, and his non-fiction in Fanzine and Glasgow Review of Books.
 He released his first pamphlet, J/W/U, with PYRAMID Editions in 2016.
 He has read for the Enemies Project, as part of the North by North West Poetry Tour, and Drawing Breath.
 Andrew is also the founding editor of HVTN Press and he tweets @newlygoose

 Merryn Williams (founder), Simon Curtis, Martin Malone, Charles Lauder Jr.